neomerx/json-api/README.md

 Support representation for

-* Pagination
+* Resource objects attributes (including complex attributes)
+* Link objects (including links as references, links to null and empty arrays)
+* Compound documents with included resources (resources with circular references are supported)
-* Meta data for document, encoded resources and links
+* Meta data for document, resource and link objects
-* Resource references
+* Pagination links
-* Resource inclusion (circular references supported)
 * Errors
+* Included resources
+* Sparse rules
+* Filed sets (for attributes)

 This package is under active development and should be completed by the early May 2015.

 Features under development

-* Inclusion of nested resources
-* Sparsing field sets
+* Field sets (for links)
+* Refactoring, test coverage
+* Minor issues with spec compliance
 * Support for web requests workflow
 * JSON API extensions